MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/gdpr-dsr-Dynamics365.md

 The guide discusses how to use Microsoft's products, services and administrative tools to help our controller customers find and act on personal data to respond to DSR requests.
 Specifically, this includes how to find, access, and act on personal data that reside in Microsoft's cloud.
 Here’s a quick overview of the processes outlined in this guide:

 1. ***Discover***—Use search and discovery tools to more easily find customer- data that may be the subject of a DSR request.
 Once potentially responsive documents are collected, you can perform one or more of the DSR actions described in the following steps to respond to the request.
 Alternatively, you may determine that the request doesn't meet your organizations guidelines for responding to DSR requests.

 2. ***Access***—Retrieve personal data that resides in the Microsoft cloud and, if requested, make a copy of it that can be available to the data subject.

 3. ***Rectify***—Make changes or implement other requested actions on the personal data, where applicable.

-4.  ***Restrict**—*Restrict the processing of personal data, either by removing licenses for various online services or turning off the desired services where possible.
+4. ***Restrict*<em>—</em>Restrict the processing of personal data, either by removing licenses for various online services or turning off the desired services where possible.
 You can also remove data from the Microsoft cloud and retain it on-premises or at another location.

 5. ***Delete***—Permanently remove personal data that resided in Microsoft's cloud.

 6. ***Export***—Provide an electronic copy (in a machine-readable format) of personal data to the data subject.

 Each section in this guide outlines the technical procedures that a data controller organization can take to respond to a DSR request for personal data in Microsoft's cloud

-###GDPR terminology
+### GDPR terminology

 The following provides definitions of terms that are relevant to this guide:

-- *Controller—*The natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data; where the purposes and means of such processing are determined by Union or Member State law, the controller or the specific criteria for its nomination may be provided for by Union or Member State law.
+- <em>Controller—</em>The natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data; where the purposes and means of such processing are determined by Union or Member State law, the controller or the specific criteria for its nomination may be provided for by Union or Member State law.

-- *Personal data* and *data subject—*Any information relating to an identified or identifiable natural person (‘data subject’); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.
+- *Personal data* and <em>data subject—</em>Any information relating to an identified or identifiable natural person (‘data subject’); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

-- *Processor—*A natural or legal person, public authority, agency or other body which processes personal data on behalf of the controller.
+- <em>Processor—</em>A natural or legal person, public authority, agency or other body which processes personal data on behalf of the controller.

 - *Customer Data* – All data, including all text, sound, video, or image files, and software, that are provided to Microsoft by, or on behalf of, a customer through use of the enterprise service, as defined in the Microsoft Online Services Terms.

 - *System*-*Generated Logs –* Logs and related data generated by Microsoft that help Microsoft provide the enterprise services to users.
 System-generated logs contain primarily pseudonymized data, such as unique identifiers – typically a number generated by the system that cannot on its own identify an individual person but is used to deliver the enterprise services to users.
 System-generated logs may also contain identifiable information about end users, such as a user name.

-###How this guide can help you meet your controller responsibilities
+### How this guide can help you meet your controller responsibilities

 The guide, divided into two parts, describes how to use Dynamics 365 products, services, and administrative tools to help you find and act on data in the Microsoft cloud in response to requests by data subjects who are exercising their rights under the GDPR.
 The first part addresses personal data that is included in Customer Data, followed by a part addressing other pseudonymized personal data captured in System-Generated Logs.